LI-ZONG-HAN/Face_Recognition/README.md

 it will make the network trained better because you never know how many steps the training need before you train it.

 [How to determine loss stop improving](http://blog.dlib.net/2018/02/automatic-learning-rate-scheduling-that.html)

+## On going
+### Training with larger batch size
+Bigger batch size seems to make the network trained better

+### Multi-task training
+I plan to train three tasks which are FR, gender and age classification in the same network.
+They will share the resnet-50 network.
+I have finished the code.